AdityaT-19/ISL-LSTM/README.md

 - [Streamlit](https://streamlit.io/) for the web interface
 - [uv](https://github.com/astral-sh/uv) for Python environment management

-The application will open in your default web browser.

 ## Contact

 For questions or feedback, please contact:

 - GitHub: [AdityaT-19](https://github.com/AdityaT-19)